CSLT-THU/IS2019-VAE/README.md

 1. use kaldi to extract x-vector from uttrance and get `xvector.ark` files
 2. covert the kaldi `xvector.ark` files to numpy binary data format (`xvector.ark` -> `xvector.npz`)
-3. use tensorflow to train a model
+3. use tensorflow to train a VAE model, and get the V-vector
-4. use kaldi recipes to calculate EER
+4. use kaldi recipes to calculate EER (equal error rate)

 ## About